Bed-making

 Bed-making is the act of arranging the bedsheets and other bedding on a bed, to prepare it for use.
 It is a household chore, but is also performed in establishments including hospitals, hotels, and military or educational residences.
 Bed-making is also a common childhood chore.
+Research suggests that unmade beds help to keep out dust mites.

 History

 Beds must sometimes be made to exacting standards, demanded by nurses or military personnel.
 In a hospital or other health-care environment, beds must sometimes be made while occupied by a patient.
 Specialised techniques are taught to healthcare staff to enable beds to be made efficiently with due care for the patient.
 Moving the patient out of the bed before remaking it is the preferred option.

 There are different bed-making techniques, such as "hospital corners" and "mitred corners".
 Military recruits are often taught how to make a neat and tidy bed with hospital corners.
 Military personnel are expected to fold the bed very tightly, in some cases so that a coin can bounce off it.

 Starting in 2012, many self-making beds that automatically rearrange the bedding are in development and in use.